mmlacak/crochess/docs/source/libcc/paths.rst

 ..
 Auxiliary paths
 .. ^^^^^^^^^^^^^^^
 ..
 ..
-Auxiliary paths are represented as a list of :c:type:`CcPathLink` nodes connected
+Auxiliary paths are represented as a list of :c:type:`CcPathNode` nodes connected
-.. via :c:member:`CcPathLink.aux`; they are "in-situ" segments, i.e. each auxiliary
+.. via :c:member:`CcPathNode.aux`; they are "in-situ" segments, i.e. each auxiliary
 .. path segment is meant to replace just an originating segment, and continue path
 .. with the remainder of a path segments owned by originating path node.
 ..
 For instance::